jennywong01/data-512-homework_1/README.md

 ### `academy_monthly_desktop_201507-202309.json`
 This is a final output file from the file `data_acquisition.ipynb`, containing the monthly desktop page traffic for the subset of pages through desktop access.
 The JSON file follows a nested structure, with the article title as the key, and monthly information as the value.

+For this data file and the following 2, they have the following structure and fields:
+- key: the article title
+  -   project: the specific Wikimedia project.
+In this case, all data are from the project "en.wikipedia"
+  -   article: the title of the article
+  -   granularity: the frequency of the data collection.
+In this case, all data are in monthly manner
+  -   timestamp: a timestamp that contains the year and month of the data
+  -   access: the way of access.
+The current JSON file is the data accessed through the desktop, and the following dataset is the data accessed through mobile devices, and the third one is a cumulative one combining the desktop and mobile acess.
+  -   agent: the agent of the API usage.
+In this case, all agent is "user"
+  -   views: the number of views in this month based on the timestamp

 ### `academy_monthly_mobile_201507-202309.json`
 This is a final output file from the file `data_acquisition.ipynb`, containing the monthly mobile page traffic for the subset of pages through mobile access.
 The JSON file follows a nested structure, with the article title as the key, and monthly information as the value.